-This responsibility is extended primarily to invitees, or individuals who the occupier allows onto the property for business or other purposes, such as if it the property were open to the public.
+This responsibility is extended primarily to invitees, or individuals the occupier allows onto the property for business or other purposes, such as if the property is open to the public.
 Licensees or trespassers, who are on the property for their own purposes or illegally, have few protections under the law from danger caused by the occupier.

 Children who are injured on another’s property, even while trespassing, may still have the right to receive compensation under the “attractive nuisance doctrine,” which is still followed in Alabama.